Kaazzz/StudyHive/README.md

 StudyHive simplifies study group management by offering a range of features to facilitate group formation, communication, and academic collaboration.

-### Core Features:
+## Core Features

+StudyHive offers a robust set of features to streamline group collaboration and enhance the learning experience:

-1. **User Registration & Login:**
+1. **User Registration & Authentication:**
-   - Easy sign-up process with email and password.
-   - Secure user authentication to access group coordination features.
+   Secure account creation and management with email verification for password recovery.

-2. **Study Group Creation & Joining:**
+2. **Study Group Formation & Management:**
+   Easily create and manage study groups, invite members, and control group privacy settings.

+3. **Integrated Scheduling & Calendar Tools:**
+   Plan study sessions, view group calendars, and sync schedules with external calendars.

+4. **Real-Time Communication:**
+   Engage in group discussions with an integrated chat system, threaded discussions, and file sharing.

+5. **Resource Sharing:**
+   Upload, categorize, and search for study materials within a shared group repository.

+6. **Group Discovery:**
-   - Users can create study groups and invite others or search for existing groups to join based on topics, courses, or interests.
+   Search for and join public or private groups based on subject, course, or interests.

-3. **Group Management Tools:**
-   - Organize and schedule group study sessions.
-   - Share study materials and set group goals.

-4. **Messaging System:**
+7. **Notifications System:**
-   - Dedicated group chats for seamless communication among members.

-5. **Calendar Integration:**
-   - Schedule and track study sessions directly within the platform.

-6. **Member Progress Tracking:**
-   - Track individual and group milestones, fostering accountability and motivation.
+   Stay updated with notifications for upcoming sessions, group updates, and messages.

 ---

 ## III.
 Functional Requirements

-### 2.1 User Registration and Authentication
+### 3.1 User Registration and Authentication

 - Users can create an account by providing their name, email address, and password.
 - Users can log in to the system using their registered email and password.
 - Users can reset their password if forgotten via email verification.
 - The system must validate the uniqueness of the email address during registration.

-### 2.2 Group Formation and Management
+### 3.2 Group Formation and Management

 - Users can create a new study group by providing a group name, subject, and description.
 - Users can invite other registered users to join their study group.